 - Check my email: email@example.com every day.

-- Be willing to meet with you and discuss anything concerning this class during a free block, lunch, or after school.
+- Be willing to meet with you and discuss anything concerning this class during a free block, flex time, lunch, or after school.
 I am here to help and enhance your learning experience in this class and at MUHS.

 It is essential that everyone must be able to learn at all times.
 We must: